apoorvPC/privatecircle_repo/README.md

 workflow dispatch and workflow call can have user inputs specified during workflow run.

 We can trigger jobs based on metadata input.
+Following workflow takes DiskType, Region as choice, Tags as String, and Print_tags as bool.

+When the Print_tags is checked, we display the metadata specified by user.

 ```